Welcome to Responsible Recovery’s Application Process.

 It is our preference that our clients pay their own monthly fees.
 We discourage parents or loved-ones from paying the client’s monthly fees, except in the first month or two if absolutely necessary.
 We believe that working is therapeutic and learning the market value of your labor is the best way to build your path forward.

 We discourage clients from reminiscing about their addictive past and we want our client to look forward and build a future for themself.
 We want our clients to use our clean and sober housing as a tool to build that future.
-We encourage clients to develop their own recovery plan that includes leaving our sober housing program and being a productive member of society.
+We encourage clients to develop their own recovery plan that includes being a productive member of society.